By: Team T08-2 Since: May 2019 Licence: MIT

 3.4.2.
 Updating documentation to match your fork

-After forking the repo, the documentation will still have the cs2113-ay1819s2-t08-2 branding and refer to the cs2113-ay1819s2-t08-2/main
+After forking the repo, the documentation will still have the cs2113-ay1819s2-t08-2 branding and refer to the cs2113-ay1819s2-t08-2/main repo.

-If you plan to develop this fork as a separate product (i.e. instead of contributing to cs2113-ay1819s2-t08-2/main
+If you plan to develop this fork as a separate product (i.e. instead of contributing to cs2113-ay1819s2-t08-2/main), you should do the following:

 -